-When planning trekking in Nepal, people always get confused while peaking the right time to trek. if you are not planning to trek at the high altitude, you can trek anytime throughout the year.
-But you should peak the season while trekking in the high altitude.
-The best time to trek in Nepal is during the spring and autumn season. spring season is the clear and good weather throughout the day with a pretty warm temperature while the autumn season is also the best time as the day is very nice and cool to trek.
-The spring season comes right after the winter season and the autumn season comes right after the moon season.
+When planning trekking in Nepal, people always get confused while picking the right time to trek.
+If you are not planning to trek at higher altitudes, you can trek anytime throughout the year.
+But you should peak the season while trekking at the high altitude.
+The best time to trek in Nepal is during the spring and autumn season.
+The Spring season is clear and good weather can be witnessed throughout the day with a pretty warm temperature.
+The autumn season is also the best time as the days are very nice and cool to trek.
+The spring season comes right after the winter season and the autumn season comes right after the monsoon season.

-The summer season gets the heavy rainfalls, the route in the high altitude gets slippery and has to face many obstacles and in the winter season, day and night are very cold and foggy weather in the altitude so these two-season may not be suitable to travel in the certain area.
-However, you can discuss with your trekking agency to choose the best time to visit Nepal.
+The summer season gets heavy rainfalls, the route at the high altitude gets slippery and trekkers may have to face many obstacles.
+In the winter season, days and nights are very cold and foggy.
+And therefore these two-season may not be suitable to travel in certain areas.
+However, you can discuss with your trekking agency to choose the best time for your trek.

-How important fitness is while trekking in mountains?
+How important is fitness while trekking in the mountains?

 Fitness is a very important aspect of trekking in the mountains.
 You must be physically and mentally healthy to trek for the days in the mountains.
-Work out and the short hike before the trek can be very helpful while walking in the altitude reduces the chances of altitude sickness.
+Work out and go for short hikes before the trek.
+This can be very helpful while walking in the altitude reducing the chances of altitude sickness.
 Working to increase strength is a very important thing.
-If you are in good condition, you can enjoy every walk in the altitude, Nepal.
-A low level of physical health can put you in many difficulties, increase the risks of altitude sickness.
-So you need to have good physical fitness to trek in the mountains.
+If you are in good condition, you can enjoy every walk at the altitude.
+A low level of physical health can put you in many difficulties, increase the risks of altitude sickness, and so on.
+So you need to have the good physical fitness to trek in the mountains.

 How many hours should I have to walk daily?

-Is trekking for all age groups of travellers?
+Is trekking for all age groups of travelers?

-Well.
-People having old people and children may get confused about where you can trek with them or not.
-Then lets me answer this, Trekking in Nepal is suitable for all age groups.
-Trekking here can be fun for both children and old people just you have to choose the trek based on the difficulty level.
-For the children and old people, you need to be extra careful in the high altitude region.
+With old aged and children may get confused about where you can trek with them.
+Trekking in Nepal is suitable for all age groups.
+Trekking here can be fun for both children as well as senior citizens.
+You have to choose the trek based on the difficulty level.
+For children and old people, you need to be extra careful in the high altitude region.
 But you can solve this problem by customizing enough rest and acclimatization days.

-Trekking with the children and old people, you can option Ghorepani Poon Hill Trek, it is one of the popular, short, and easy treks in Nepal suitable for all age group.
+To trek with children and old people, you have the option of Ghorepani Poon Hill Trek, it is one of the popular, short, and easy treks in Nepal suitable for all age group.

 How much budget should I carry for trekking in Nepal?

-In a general, the amount estimate per person on average is around $25 for trekking in Nepal. the food and the accommodation cost around $2-$3 per bed, which also includes the food cost provide in the tea house in the altitude region.
+In general, the amount estimated per person on average is around $25 for trekking in Nepal.
+The food and accommodation cost may be around $2-$3 per person which also includes the food cost provide in the tea house in the altitude region.

-But this cost doesn't cover the hot water shower and recharging gadget, it might cost you a couple of bucks extra.
-If you are a budget traveller then you must carry around $15 but overlay to enjoy the fullest in the trek, carrying around $25 would be enough.
+But this cost doesn't cover the hot water shower and recharging gadget, it might cost you a couple of extra bucks.
+If you are a budget traveler, then you must carry around $15.
+To enjoy the fullest in the trek, carrying around $25 would be enough.

 Any ATM services on the way to the trekking routes?

-Well, trekking in the high altitude region, there is very hard to find ATM services and other modern facilities.
-The last ATM during the trek, you can see in Lukla and Namche Bazaar if you are trekking the Everest Base Camp Region.
-So it's better to use the ATM in Kathmandu and Pokhara and carrying the necessary cash you need in the trek.
+Well, trekking in the high altitude region, it is very hard to find ATM services and other modern facilities.
+The last ATM you can see is in Lukla and Namche Bazaar if you are trekking the Everest Base Camp Region.
+So it's better to use the ATM in Kathmandu and Pokhara and carry the necessary cash you need during the trek.

-How many tips should we give to the guide and porter?
+How much tip should we give to the guide and porter?

-The unwritten but popularly followed rules are to tips to the guide and porter you hire.
-It is good if you tip 15 per cent of the total cost you spent trekking. if you are trekking solo, then prepared to tips $5 per day for the guide and around $2 to $3per day to the porter.
+The unwritten but popularly followed rules are to tip to the guide and porter you hire.
+It is good if you tip 15 percent of the total cost you spent on trekking.
+If you are trekking solo, then tip the guide $5 per day and around $2 to $3per day to the porter.

 For the group trekkers, you can tip $10 per day to the guide and $5 per day for the porter.
-You can also tips as you wished based on the services provided.
+You can also tip as you wish based on the services provided.

 Hope you found the tips for trekking in mountains useful.
-If you know more about trekking in the mountains then you can contact us: firstname.lastname@example.org
+If you want to know more about trekking in the mountains, then you can contact us: firstname.lastname@example.org